 And the Eurostar service itself might be in trouble because old licenses of UK train operators in Europe will be invalid.

 Britons are proud of their Stilton cheese and Scotch whisky.

 But the status of everything from Cornish pasties to Melton Mowbray pork pies will be up in the air because they will lose their “geographical indication” status in Europe.

-The nations 86 GI-protected products make up a quarter of all its food and drink exports.
+Britain’s 86 GI-protected products make up a quarter all its food and drink exports.

 – Surprises –

 A host of other industries and products could also be affected.

 Britain will have to come up with its own warning stickers for packs of cigarettes because the current ones are protected by the EU image library.